 Flood Control Sandbags from Commercial Supply Co.

-With its history of devastating floods, Iowans and other midwesterners know that it’s important to be prepared when flooding is in the forecast–and even when it’s not.
+With its history of devastating floods, Iowans and other Midwesterners know that it’s important to be prepared when flooding is in the forecast–and even when it’s not.
 Commercial Supply Co. is your trusted source for flood control sandbags.
 Our non-biodegradable woven polypropylene sand bags can be reused multiple times, and meet all government specifications with a superior 1600 hour UV factor.
 By using sandbags with UV exposure, these flood control staples last longer and withstand brutal weather without breaking down and falling apart.
-Contact Commercial Supply Co. today for a flood control sandbag quote.
+Contact us for a custom quote to supply your organization with durable flood control sandbags.